-The EGFR.1 monoclonal antibody specifically binds to the epidermal growth factor receptor (EGF-R).
+The EMab-134 monoclonal antibody specifically recognizes the epidermal growth factor receptor (EGF-R).
 The EGF-R is a transmembrane glycoprotein of approximately 170 kDa that is expressed on most cells.
 It consists of a glycosylated extracellular domain which binds to epidermal growth factor (EGF), a transmembrane domain, and an intracellular domain with tyrosine-kinase activity essential for signal transduction.
+The epitope recognized by EMab-134 is an extracellular peptide that is not affected by glycosylation.
 The EGF-R plays an important role in the growth and differentiation of many cellular types.
 Transforming growth factor α (TGFα), vaccinia virus growth factor, and related growth factors can also bind to and signal through the EGF-R.

 The antibody was conjugated to BD Horizon™ BUV661 which is part of the BD Horizon Brilliant™ Ultraviolet family of dyes.
 This dye is a tandem fluorochrome of BD Horizon BUV395 with an Ex Max of 348-nm and an acceptor dye with an Em Max at 661-nm.
 BD Horizon Brilliant BUV661 can be excited by the ultraviolet laser (355 nm) and detected with a 670/25 filter and a 630 nm LP.
 Due to cross laser excitation of this dye, there may be significant spillover into channels detecting APC-like emissions (eg, 670/25-nm filter).